JustAHuman-xD/VaultHuntersExtraRules/README.md

 ## Game Rules
 - vaultExtraCopiouslyDropModifier (default: NORMAL) - the increase of drops from copiously triggering.
+  - LEGACY: 0.5x - reduces the drop in half
   - NORMAL: 1.0x (default) - no change
   - PLENTY: 2.0x - double the drop from copiously
   - EXTREME: 3.0x - triples the drop from copiously
 - vaultExtraCoinDrops (default: NORMAL) - the chance of increased coin drops from mining in the vault
+  - LEGACY: 0.5x - reduces the drop in half
   - NORMAL: 0.0x (default) - no change
   - PLENTY: 1.0x - increases the coin quantity by 1
   - EXTREME: 2.0x - increases the coin quantity by 2